wenhao-gao/SynNet/README.md

 The decoded results, i.e. the predicted synthesis trees, are saved to `DATA_RESULT_DIR`.
 (Paths are defined in [src/syn_net/config.py](src/syn_net/config.py).)

-*Note*: To do synthesis planning, you will need a list of target molecules, building blocks and compute their embedding.
-As mentioned, we cannot share the building blocks from enamine.net and you will have to request access yourselfs.
+*Note*: To do synthesis planning, you will need a list of target molecules (provided), building blocks (need to download) and embeddings (need to compute).

 #### Synthesizable Molecular Design